MohamedMontasser03/egfwd-advanced-web-image-api/Separate modules are created for any pro.md

-Separate modules are created for any processing.
 Accessing the provided URL with image information should successfully resize an image and save it to disk on first access, then pull from disk on subsequent access attempts.
-An error message should be provided to the user when an image has failed to process or does not exist.
 There is at least 1 test per endpoint and at least one test for image processing.

 Build script should run without error.